tpximpact/mhclg-oruk/packages/apps/hub/content/developers/dashboard/index.md

 **About compliance**

-The ORUK Dashboard helps you quickly assess your service data feed's status and performance.
+The ORUK dashboard helps you quickly assess your service data feed's status and performance.
 It provides near real-time feedback on service availability and quality, helping you understand if the service is available now.

 **Your service directory health check**